Are There White Ants Eating Your Home?

 Funnily enough white ants aren’t actually ants at all.
 They’re more closely related to cockroaches however, because they look like little pale coloured ants, many people refer to them as white ants.
 Whether you call them white ants or termites the amount of damage they can do remains the same.

-How do you deter White Ants or Termites?
+How do you detect White Ants Eating Your Home?

 White ants present little evidence of their presence to the untrained eye.
 They eat through wood from the inside out so a colony of white ants can be busy at work without being seen.

 There are many things you can do to help prevent these home eating pests from attacking your most valuable possession.
 Firstly, you can make your home less inviting as they are quite fussy when it comes to food and their environment.